Liquid Graveyard

-Liquid Graveyard is a British progressive death metal band formed in 2006 by John Walker, frontman and guitarist of Cancer, Adrian de Buitléar, ex-bassist of Mourning Beloveth, and vocalist Raquel Walker.
+Liquid Graveyard are a British progressive death metal band formed in 2006 by John Walker, frontman and guitarist of Cancer, Adrian de Buitléar, ex-bassist of Mourning Beloveth, and vocalist Raquel Walker.

-Most recently, the band recruited musicians Shane Embury (Napalm Death, Lock Up, Brujeria) and Nick Barker (Lock Up, Dimmu Borgir, Cradle of Filth) to record their third album, By Nature So Perverse, released in 2016 on Sleaszy Rider Records.
+The band recruited Shane Embury (Napalm Death, Lock Up, Brujeria) and Nick Barker (Lock Up, Dimmu Borgir, Cradle of Filth) to record their third album, By Nature So Perverse, released in 2016 on Sleaszy Rider Records.